-$^6\mathrm{The}$ short period covered by Figure 2b is owed to data availability constraints.
+7The short period covered by Figure 2b is owed to data availability constraints.

+However, interest rate risk became evident since the central bank started to ramp up interest rates in July 2022.
+Higher interest rates altered the stickiness of overnight deposits, triggering a shift from overnight to term and redeemable at notice deposits (Figure 3a).
+The pace and magnitude of the interest rate rise coupled with this rapid shift was largely unexpected by banks.
 This is visible from Figure 3b, where banks in their modelling assumptions about the duration of deposits the quarter prior to the monetary policy tightening assumed a higher duration of overnight deposits relative to term and redeemable at notice deposits.
-Moreover, Figure 3c shows that banks assumed overnight deposits to reprice within a very similar (even slightly longer) time period in 2022Q2 compared to 2019Q2.
-This suggests that, despite expectations of a monetary policy tightening, banks assumed deposits to have a relatively long duration, in line with the period of low interest rates.
+Moreover, Figure 3c shows that banks assumed overnight deposits to reprice within a very similar (even slightly longer) time period in 2022Q2 compared to 2019Q2.9 This suggests that, despite expectations of a monetary policy tightening, banks assumed deposits to have a relatively long duration, in line with the period of low interest rates.
 In this environment, the opportunity cost to hold higher yielding deposits or to withdraw deposits was low and overnight deposits tended to be very sticky, leading to an overestimation of the duration of deposits and, consequently, to an underestimation of interest rate risk in a fast growing interest rate environment.